-- 38. On 27th April 2009, the same court recorded that "Not having been able to comply with the rogatory letter as the person to be summoned has not collected the bureaufax.
-Be the legal aid actions sent back to the Court by recorded delivery, it serving as letter of transmittal." - 39.
-On 9th April 2009, the Guardian e-mailed the M introducing herself and setting out her role. - 40.
-On 22nd April 2009, the then solicitor for H telephoned the M's solicitor with the assistance of a Spanish speaking worker and spoke to the M's solicitor and thereafter wrote to the M's solicitor on 23rd April 2009. - 41.
-By letter dated 16th June 2009, the solicitors for the F wrote enclosing a large number of documents to the M, the M's mother, and the M's Spanish solicitor. - 42.
-The solicitor for H further wrote to the M's Spanish solicitor in Spanish by letter dated 14th July 2009 setting out in detail the background to the proceedings and the Guardian's role.
-The letter's content was approved by a judge of this court but there was no response. - 43.
-On 23rd July 2009, the solicitors for the F wrote again (in Spanish) to the M's Spanish solicitor and the M, couriering the documents to them.
+[38] On 27 April 2009, the same court recorded that:

+'Not having been able to comply with the rogatory letter as the person to be summoned has not collected the bureaufax.
+Be the legal aid actions sent back to the Court by recorded delivery, it serving as letter of transmittal.'

+- [39] On 9 April 2009, the guardian emailed M introducing herself and setting out her role. - [40] On 22 April 2009, the then solicitor for H telephoned M's solicitor with the assistance of a Spanish speaking worker and spoke to M's solicitor and thereafter wrote to M's solicitor on 23 April 2009. - [41] By letter dated 16 June 2009, the solicitors for F wrote enclosing a large number of documents to M, M's mother, and M's Spanish solicitor. - [42] The solicitor for H further wrote to M's Spanish solicitor in Spanish by letter dated 14 July 2009 setting out in detail the background to the proceedings and the guardian's role.
+The letter's content was approved by a judge of this court but there was no response. - [43] On 23 July 2009, the solicitors for F wrote again (in Spanish) to M's Spanish solicitor and M, couriering the documents to them.